 To be considered for this project, each water heater was required to have a combination of a high input, energy-efficient gas burner, some hot water storage capacity, and compatibility with a ½- in. gas line.
 The project assessed the impact of smaller gas lines on the overall cost-effectiveness of the installed units.
 Field data were also used to analyze the impact on hot water quality, especially the benefits of hot water storage (such as reduced cold water sandwich, delay until hot, and low-flow performance), and the impact of the reduced gas line on capacity.

 The water heaters tested for this project were designed to improve the cost-effectiveness and increase market penetration of high-efficiency water heaters in the residential retrofit market.
-The retrofit high-efficiency water heaters achieved their goal of reducing costs, maintaining savings potential and installed efficiencies compared to other high-efficiency water heaters (Table 1 and Figure 1), and meeting the necessary capacity to improve cost-effectiveness.
+The retrofit high-efficiency water heaters achieved their goal of reducing costs, maintaining savings potential and installed efficiencies compared to other high-efficiency water heaters, and meeting the necessary capacity to improve cost-effectiveness.
 However, the improvements were not sufficient to achieve simple paybacks of less than 10 years for the incremental cost compared to a minimum-efficiency heater.
 In most cases the paybacks were as long as or longer than the expected lifetime of the water heater (12 to 20 years).
 Significant changes would be necessary to reduce the simple payback to 6 years or less.

 - Incremental costs less than $400 would have paybacks of 6 years but would require a large reduction in the water heater equipment cost or a change in the baseline water heater installation.